Péter Boross: Later life (since 2010)

 On 6 June 2010, following the 2010 parliamentary election, when Fidesz won a two-thirds majority, he became a member of the board advising Prime Minister Viktor Orbán on the conceptual foundations of the new Hungarian constitution.
 In this capacity, Boross stated that he can envision a new constitutional government in the form of a kingdom.
 Furthermore, he said that it is necessary to place broader authority and more powerful political authority into the hands of the Prime Minister by way of the new constitution.

-He gave a controversial interview to weekly newspaper Heti Válasz in September 2010, when he said the government should inaugurate a so-called childlessness tax because, according to him, procreation is not just a private matter but also a matter of national interest.
+He gave a controversial interview to the weekly newspaper Heti Válasz in September 2010, when he said the government should inaugurate a so-called childlessness tax because, according to him, procreation is not just a private matter but also a matter of national interest.
 Several feminist groups criticized his statement and protested against Boross' remarks at the Kossuth Square.

-In August 2015, reflecting to the European migrant crisis, Boross claimed the mass immigration into Hungary is "issue of race and ethnicity".
+In August 2015, reflecting on the European migrant crisis, Boross claimed the mass immigration into Hungary was an "issue of race and ethnicity".
 He also expressed his sympathy with the erection of the Hungarian border barrier.
 In October 2015, he added in an interview that it is "tasteless foolness" to compare the current situation with the Hungarian refugees after the Revolution of 1956.
-Boross told the current migrants are "with different physiognomy from different continents".
+Boross said the current migrants are "with different physiognomy from different continents".
 Because of his remarks, the National Media and Infocommunications Authority (NMHH) has launched an investigation against Boross.
 The NMHH did not consider Boross' remarks as exclusionary thus terminated the authority procedure in the absence of infringement against the former prime minister in February 2016.

-Boross delivered a speech on the occasion of the 60th anniversary of 1956 revolution.
+Boross delivered a speech on the occasion of the 60th anniversary of the 1956 revolution.
 In response to the United States Department of State's statement concerning Hungarian media freedom and the "sudden closure" of the left-wing daily Népszabadság, he said "the 1956 revolution is a miracle of the twentieth century, and the American imperialists intend to insult our sacred day".
 He also referred that the last issue of Népszabadság was exhibited at the Newseum in Washington, D.C.
 "Maybe we should exhibit too a couple of items from the list of the heinous crimes of the American imperialists", he added.